cezarypiatek/cezarypiatek.github.io/src/content/post/async-analyzers-p1/index.md

 ### 7. Unobserved result of asynchronous method

-Missing `await` keyword for asynchronous operation will result in function completing before a given async operation finish.
-The function will behave non-deterministically and the final outcome will be different from the expectations.
-What is worst, if un-waited expression throws an exception it goes unnoticed and it doesn't cause process crash which makes it eve more harder to spot.
-You should always await asynchronous expression or assign returned task to a variable and ensure that finally something await it.
+Missing `await` keyword before asynchronous operation will result in function completing before a given async operation finish.
+The function will behave non-deterministically and the outcome will be different from the expectations.
+What is worst, if the un-awaited expression throws an exception it goes unnoticed and it doesn't cause the process crash which makes it eve more harder to spot.
+You should always await asynchronous expression or assign a returned task to a variable and ensure that finally something awaits it.

 ❌ Wrong